Thrive Themes is a WordPress theme and plugin company, co-founded in 2013 by Shane MeLaugh and Paul McCarthy.

 - Access to all of Thrive’s plugins (see above for list)

-- Access to Thrive Theme Builder and the Shapeshift base theme
+- Access to Thrive Theme Builder and the Shapeshift and Kwik base themes

 - All product updates